xf-zh/InScope/README.md

 - [Acknowledgment](#acknowledgment)

 ## Data Download
-Due to project restrictions, the InCo dataset is made conditionally public.
-If you need to use the InCo dataset, please fill in the following [./assets/InCo_Datase_ReIease_Agreement.docx](assets/InCo_Datase_ReIease_Agreement.docx) file and email your full name and affiliation to the contact person.
+Due to project restrictions, the InScope dataset is made conditionally public.
+If you need to use the InScope dataset, please fill in the following [./assets/InScope_Datase_ReIease_Agreement.docx](assets/InScope_Datase_ReIease_Agreement.docx) file and email your full name and affiliation to the contact person.
 We ask for your information only to ensure the dataset is used for non-commercial purposes.

 After downloading the data, please put the data in the following structure:
 ```
-├── InCo_detect or InCo_secondary or InCo_principal
+├── InScope-Sec, InScope_Pri, and InScope datasets
 │   ├── ImageSets
 |      |── train.txt
 |      |── test.txt